PSSRA/pssra.github.io/content/join/rules.md

 ## 5. ℹ️ Membership and Admin Logistics
 ### 5.1.
 Server Information
 - This is the **official PSSRA Discord**.
-- No, we are **not** moving back to Slack or to Signal: https://www.pugetsoundsra.org/join/discord/
+- We are not moving to another platform, like back to Slack or to Signal: https://www.pugetsoundsra.org/join/discord/

 ### 5.2.
 Membership and Access
 - If you're not a vetted member, reach out: **join@pugetsoundsra.org**